hattwick/pywork/README.md

 # pywork
-# Working Repo on Yogo workbook
+# Working Repo on Yoga workbook
 # Discard work will be tagged